How to Remove a Stuck Faucet Handle?

 If not successful, pull off the handle, use a dry rag to hold the handle better, and try to remove it.
 If it doesn’t seem to work, don’t worry; I have another method for you to follow.

-You may also like to read how to tighten kitchen faucet nut under sink.
+You may also like to read how to tighten kitchen faucet nut under the sink.

 Use Oil and Apply Force: